AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 * FATS: Your target value for fats intake, in terms of milligrams.
 The target value must be a positive integer.

 **Note: At least one of the nutrients (CALORIES,PROTEIN,CARB,FATS) must be present!**

+**Note: The target value for a weekly goal must be greater than the target value of a daily goal of the same nutrient!**

 You can edit one or multiple nutrient goals with this command.